koba-jon/pytorch_cpp/DCGAN/README.md

 # DCGAN
-This is "Deep Convolutional Generative Adversarial Networks".<br>
+This is the implementation of "Deep Convolutional Generative Adversarial Networks".<br>
 Original paper: A. Radford, L. Metz, and S. Chintala.
 Unsupervised representation learning with deep convolutional generative adversarial networks.
 In International Conference on Learning Representations, 2016. [link](https://arxiv.org/abs/1511.06434)

 ## Usage